danielgaskell/scc/doc/index.md

 * Local variables are technically scoped to their function, not their block.
 * If you run into type-mismatch problems with unusual pointer data types (like struct members that are typed as pointers to another typedef'd struct---this can happen when working with complex data structures for windows), try `void*` instead.

+## Some advice on workflow

+Development will be much, **much** easier if you cross-compile on a PC and test on an emulator.
+Working natively on SymbOS sounds cool---and improving the native experience is a long-term goal---but for now, the slow compilation speeds and lack of a good IDE quickly get frustrating.
+Setting up an efficient cross-compilation workflow will dramatically improve your experience with SCC.

+### Testing on an emulator

+Some example workflows using [WinApe](http://www.winape.net/) on Windows:

+1. Easy: Run SymbOS in WinApe (e.g., from a floppy or hard disk image).
+Insert a blank, formatted disk image into one of WinApe's virtual floppy drives, and keep the "Edit Disk" window open.
+Whenever you compile a new version of your app, just drag-and-drop it into the Edit Disk window and run it from SymbOS.

+2. Advanced: Create a FAT16 or FAT32 partition on your hard drive and mount it as a hard drive within WinApe (Settings > Other > Logical Drive).
+Unpack the SymbOS installation packages to this partition and install the SymbOS CPC ROM images to slots Upper 1/2/3/4 in WinApe.
+You should now be able to run SymbOS directly off of your hard drive, with both Windows and SymbOS seeing the same files simultaneously.
+Just compile on Windows and run the resulting executable in-place on SymbOS!

+Similar workflows are possible with other emulators, depending on setup.
+For developing [network](network.md) apps, note especially that [CPCEMU](https://www.cpc-emu.org/) can emulate the M4 Board network expansion.

+### Editors

+SCC code tends to use a lot of SymbOS-specific system calls, so it's worth using a good modern IDE with code-completion---it will drastically reduce the number of times you have to look up syntax in the manual. ([Code::Blocks](https://www.codeblocks.org/) and Visual Studio Code are both popular.)
+In Code::Blocks, you should add SCC's `lib/include` directory to the search path to enable code-completion for SCC-specific functions (Settings > Compiler > Search directories > Compiler > Add).